 There are other, less common, reasons why an Estate Trustee may need to go through the probate process.
-For example, the Estate Trustee might have to finish litigating a lawsuit on behalf of the deceased; there could be a dependent who wants to make a claim against the estate; or there could be some question about whether the Will itself is valid or some of its terms may need to be clarified.
+For example, the Estate Trustee might have to finish litigating a lawsuit on behalf of the deceased or there could be a dependant who wants to make a claim against the estate.

 If you are an Estate Trustee, we would be happy to assist you with the application process and to provide you with advice during the administration of the estate.